Afghanistan marks 1 year since Taliban seizure as woes mount

 “This will require an inclusive political process with full, equal and meaningful participation of all Afghan men and women and respect for human rights,” Niklasson wrote.

-German Foreign Minister Annalena Baerbock said an international responsibility toward Afghanistan remains after the NATO withdrawal.

-“A regime that tramples on human rights cannot under any circumstances be recognized,” she said in a statement.
-“But we must not forget the people in Afghanistan, even a year after the Taliban takeover.”

 Faiez reported from Islamabad.
-Associated Press writer Munir Ahmed in Islamabad contributed.
+Associated Press writers Munir Ahmed in Islamabad and Edith M. Lederer at the United Nations contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.